Retiring Early? Rule of 55 vs. 72(t) SEPP for Penalty - Free Retirement Account Withdrawals

 Which Strategy Is Safer?

-If you are concerned about the risk of "busting" a plan or market downturns, the Rule of 55 is generally less complex to maintain.
+If you're concerned about the risk of "busting" a plan or market downturns, the Rule of 55 is generally less complex to maintain.
 Its lack of a mandatory schedule allows you to pause withdrawals, which can help avoid selling assets during a market decline.

 If you must use a 72(t), the RMD (Required Minimum Distribution) method is often considered the option that best preserves capital in a downturn.
 With this method, your annual payment recalculates based on your account balance.
 While this means your income may drop in a bear market, it helps reduce the risk of depleting the portfolio too quickly compared to fixed-payment methods.